-If the connection is successful, one of you will be able to decide whether to have a Link Battle (Single Battle), Link Battle (Double Battle), Link Trade or defer the decision to the other player.
+Once the connection is successful, one of you can decide whether to have a Link Battle (Single Battle), Link Battle (Double Battle), Link Trade or defer the decision to the other player.
+Although Quick Link is incredibly convenient, it should only be used if there are very few players nearby--or you may accidentally connect with a stranger!

-If you’re having difficulties finding a particular player in Festival Plaza, you can try to register them as a 3DS friend beforehand.
-Afterwards, that player will have "Friend List" next to their name in the plaza Guest List.
+If you're struggling to locate a particular player in Festival Plaza, you can try to register them as a 3DS friend beforehand.
+Afterwards, that player will have "Friend List" next to their name in the plaza's Guest List.

 Connecting Your 3DS (or 2DS) Online